Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

 ## Skylines

-Fnite objects use `Skyline` a datastructure from the toolkit code.
+Finite objects use `Skyline`, a datastructure from the toolkit code.
 A Skyline is the core data-structure of bumping.
 It maintains a piecewise-continuous maximum value along a discrete dimension (i64).
 Initially this maximum is zero everywhere but pieces can be added to it.
 A piece comprises a range along the dimension, and a height.
-The height of the waterline is set so that the height in the range supplied is set to the maximum existing value in that range plus the height given.
+The height of the skyline is set so that the height in the range supplied is set to the maximum existing value in that range plus the height given.
 Skyline also keeps track of the maximum value used anywhere.
-Because of the nature of bumping, these maximums are usually best imagined being in the "down" direction.
-For exmaple skyline might do
+Because of the nature of bumping, these maximums are usually best imagined being in the "down" direction, unlike actual skylines where buildings tend to grow upwards!.
+For example skyline might do

 ```